 Intel Core i5-1135G7

-The cooling system performance as well as the TDP settings will have a huge impact on the Boost sustainability, directly influencing the CPU performance.
-The average Core i5-1135G7 from our database is just as fast as the Core i5-10400H, Core i5-8300H, and Ryzen 7 3700U processors in multi-core benchmarks.
-The single-core performance is a lot better though, reaching similar heights as the Ryzen 7 5600X and Core i7-8700K.
-This is a very decent CPU for thin and light laptops released in 2020 and 2021.
-It will have no difficulty coping with some light gaming and video editing on the go, and the simpler tasks such as web browsing and spreadsheet editing will pose no problem for the CPU either.
+The i5's long-term Boost sustainability will depend heavily on how high the Power Limits and how good the cooling solution of a laptop are.
+That being said, the average Core i5-1135G7 in our database is just as fast as the Core i5-10400H, Core i5-8300H, and Ryzen 7 3700U in multi-core benchmarks.
+The CPU acts even nicer when under single-core load, reaching similar heights as the Ryzen 7 5600X and Core i7-8700K.
+The performance may not be ground-breaking, but it’s still on the sunnier side.
+This Core i5 will have no difficulty coping with some light gaming and video editing on the go, and the more mundane tasks including the usual web browsing and spreadsheet editing will pose no problem, either.